Zequez/logseq-vault/pages/Declaring What Is So.md

 - Declaring is made with [[Is Glue]]
 	- {{embed [[Is Glue]]}}
 - Every declaration has a purpose
--
+	- Conscious declarations serve conscious purposes
+	- Unconscious declarations serve unconscious purposes
+	- You can sniff the purpose of a declaration with the [[Purpose Sniffer]] -
 -
 - Declaring is made with Is Glue.